Data4Democracy/india-nfhs/README.md

   generate new questions.
 The eight questions 101--108 are related to women's empowerment.

-* Luke will put up some of the metadata for the NFHS-3 household questionnaire in a folder.
-How to share the full dataset?
+* The nfhs-3-metadata folder has some metadata for the NFHS-3 household questionnaire.
+Stay tuned for access to full dataset (data.world or Dropbox?)

-***